 - A passport photo (which they didn’t like and I had to get another one done there)

 - Cash for Visa

 - Screenshots of my China Tour confirmation although this was never looked at and I should have probably had it printed out but I forgot.

 The actual application form is very simple and the staff were helpful and explained which areas to fill in which were all basic details like contact and birth details.

-Therefore they took note of the Turkey stamps in my passport and I had to hand write a letter explaining when I went to Turkey and that it was for tourism purposes only.
-The agency give you a template letter to copy though so this was easy.
+Therefore they took note of the Turkey stamps in my passport and I had to handwrite a letter explaining when I went to Turkey and that it was for tourism purposes only.
+The agency gives you a template letter to copy though so this was easy.